 Most states set $25 as the maximum fee Notaries may charge for remote notarizations.
 Find more information on our Notary Fees By State page.

-When registering as a remote online Notary, you can expect to take a training course (if required), sign up with a state-approved RON provider, hold a surety bond, and submit an application form and fee.
+When registering as a remote online Notary, you can expect to take a training course (if required), sign up with a state-approved RON provider, hold a surety bond (if required), and submit an application form and fee.

-If you’re interested in making more money as a traditional Notary Public, becoming a remote online Notary is a great step forward.
+If you’re interested in making more money, becoming a remote online Notary is a great step forward.

 Become a Remote Online Notary